Tully Satre: Other

 In August 2007 Satre's "The Voice Project" changed leadership as Satre moved to Chicago.
 The project no longer appears to be active.

 Beginning in May 2010, Satre served for one year on the Associate Board for the Illinois Maternal & Child Health Coalition.

 In March 2010, Northern Virginia Magazine featured Satre in an article about gay marriage in Virginia.
 The article mentions that Satre was told by police to leave a neighborhood (despite a 2002 U.S. Supreme Court ruling) for canvassing against an anti-marriage amendment.

 Writing

 The Advocate

 Fueled by the popularity of Satre's story, The Advocate began publishing weekly op-eds written by Satre in May 2006 written by the youth activist.

 Satre's article on bisexuality, "I'm no faggot, I'm bisexual", published on Advocate.com, was the subject of much controversy for the young writer.
 After receiving an overwhelming response, Satre released a rebuttal to statements made against him in several online gay commentaries.
 Shortly thereafter, Satre was also widely reprimanded on the blogosphere for his position on the death of Jerry Falwell in his article "No Class" from May 2007.

-Satre's last article for The Advocate was published October 2007.
-He has not published with the magazine since.
+Satre's most recent article for The Advocate, an op-ed about banning LGBTQ-themed books, was published on April 14, 2014.